Jxrotich/Mix-n-Sip/README.md

 Data was fetched from the public API "https://www.thecocktaildb.com/api.php"

 ## Contributing 🤝
-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are always welcome!

 ## Author
 Done by Cindy Jerotich